Fantastic foodie experiences up and down the country

 Kinloch Lodge, Isle of Skye

-If you want to combine the relaxed comfort of Highland hospitality with Michelin-starred food, you won’t be disappointed with Kinloch Lodge.
+If you want to combine the relaxed comfort of Highland hospitality with award-winning food, you won’t be disappointed with Kinloch Lodge.

 The food is unforgettable at any time of day: breakfast, lunch, dinner, or for a traditional Highland afternoon tea in the drawing room.
 The menu showcases the very best local ingredients — meat and game, fish and shellfish, vegetables and herbs.